silverstripe/doc.silverstripe.org/README.md

 * Install [Gatsby CLI](https://gatsbyjs.com)

+## Developing

+Once cloned, from the root of the repository, run the command `yarn dev-docs` to instantiate a development server.
+This will consume all of the markdown files in both major release branches and allow you to browse the developer documentation site on `http://localhost:8000` by default (see the [Gatsby docs](https://www.gatsbyjs.org/docs/) for instructions on customising the port).

 ## Building

 To test a static build of the site, first create a production environment file.